joeltg/piece-quads/README.md

 Blank nodes themselves are not represented in the header.
 Instead, they are referenced in the body with indices beyond the header length, "as if they existed".
 It's just not necessary to actually say anything about the blank nodes since their labels are insignificant.

 The entire header section is organized so that all the terms have indices in lexicographic order of their N-Quads serialization, including blank ndoes, since the leading underscore sorts them after IRIs (`<`) and literals (`"`) (although again, the `<>` and `""` syntax for IRIs and literals is **not** used in piece-quads).

 ## Body

 Given an encoded header, we can now represent terms as header indices, and quads as 4-tuples of uvarints.
 In the body, **header indices are always 1-indexed**, i.e. the uvarint `1` deferences to the first term in the header, and the uvarint `0` is used to represent the default graph term.

-We can represent an entire dataset as list of these 4-tuples:
+We can represent an entire dataset as matrix of these indices:

 ```
 [ 20  2  1 83 ]